CS2613-WI24-FR01B/exploration-activity-2-LucasSavoie/moreAbout.md

 There are several different API hosting websites, like [RapidAPI](https://rapidapi.com/hub), the one chosen in this example.
 An API key can be created and used for any API and send a request through axios.
 ## What are the functionalities of the library
+The library can retrieve information following a very similar format to the code above, an example output can be shown below